 What This Law Does Not Change

-One of the most common misunderstandings about digital asset access is that the law automatically opens every account to a fiduciary.
+A common myth is that the law opens every account to a personal representative or fiduciary.
 It does not.
-This statute makes clear that RUFADAA does not expand the rights your family or fiduciary would have beyond the rights you held as the account user.
+This statute makes clear that the law does not expand the rights your family would have.

 This chapter does not give a fiduciary or designated recipient any new or expanded rights other than those held by the user for whom, or for whose estate, the fiduciary or designated recipient acts or represents.